mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 {% endhighlight %}

-This will merge the code into develop branch + master branch and now we can deploy the code from master branch and then come back to develop branch to implement new tasks.
+This will merge the code into develop branch + master branch and now we can deploy the code from the master branch and then come back to develop branch to implement new tasks.

 ## Hot fixes

-Now we are working on new cool task and we are on a feature ie my_awesome_task and meanwhile we came to know that there is a bug in the production on the title of the page.
+Now we are working on a new cool task and we are on a feature ie my_awesome_task and meanwhile, we came to know that there is a bug in the production on the title of the page.
 Now we need to do a hotfix.

 {% highlight ruby %}